kiranromi/2023-RTT_kiran/SBAHtmlJavaScript/readme.txt

    - Design page with html tags, Table , table head , rows and columns
    - Inline CSS
    - Used html table with inline CSS design

+   -login-page.js
+   -validation of email and password and display error message in red -if email : kiran.romi@gmail.com , Password : password - sucess messgae and login
+               otherwise error message will be displayed on top